Meet our Staff and Board

 Rena Olson, Communications

 Our communications work—social media, bulletins, and the like—is managed by Depoe Bay resident Rena Olson.
-We share her with the Yakona Nature Preserve, a non-profit-owned conservation area on Yaquina Bay, for which she is executive director.
+We share her with the Yakona Nature Preserve, a non-profit-owned conservation area on Yaquina Bay, for which she is the Community Arts & Outreach Coordinator.
 The rest of the time, she is a photographer extraordinaire, whose landscape shots have graced the Oregon Shores website and newsletters for years.
 A native of the Pacific Northwest, Rena worked all over the West in her youth, and particularly loved Montana, but the pull of the ocean was too strong, and she moved to the Oregon coast in 2010, initially to Yachats, where her first job was handling social media and internet marketing for the Overleaf Lodge.
 Rena is wildly passionate about nature and wildlife and spends every moment she can in the presence of both.

 Fawn Custer, Citizen Science Trainer